 6: Use the KonMari Method

 The KonMari method is a system created by consultant Marie Kondo, who wrote the book The Life-Changing Magic of Tidying Up.

 The KomMari method is about simplifying home décor by removing items that don’t bring joy into your life.
-I personally removed a bunch of old unorganised papers, files, and other items that I no longer needed and it gave me a sense of space that made me feel more relaxed.
+I personally removed a bunch of old unorganised papers, files, and other items that I no longer needed, and it gave me a sense of space that made me more relaxed.

 7: Relaxing home decor and mindful reminders

 Let me spin the situation on its head for a moment.
 If you want to Zen your home, what you really want to do is create a home that makes you peaceful yourself.
-The best way to do that is to place items around the house that remind you to relax, remind you to be mindful, to meditate and to do all the other things that make you feel Zen.
+The best way to do that is to place items around the house that remind you to relax, be mindful, meditate, and do all the other things that make you feel Zen.

-Here are some relaxing items for the home that remind you to be peaceful and relaxed:
+Here are items that remind you to be peaceful and relaxed:

 - Buddha statues (or a statue of your deity or an inspiring figure that has a positive influence on you)